 The ICD-10 deadline is here!
-With it in this article we have provided some beneficial reasons & resources to remind you that ICD-10 is the best thing for your medical practice.
+In this article we have provided some beneficial reasons & resources to remind you how ICD-10 can be beneficial for your medical practice.

 Today marks the beginning of ICD-10 – the day all HIPAA-covered entities will officially make the transition to the latest diagnostic coding system.
 Healthcare providers have been hearing about this day for years; it seemed like it might never arrive.
 However, despite the delays, ICD-10 is finally here.

 Why ICD-10 is the Best Thing to Happen to Your Practice

 By now, your EHR vendor should be fully ICD-10 compliant and ready to begin using the new codes, and you and your staff are slowly beginning to realize the reality of ICD-10.
 It’s time to take a moment and consider the many reasons why it will actually be the best thing for your medical practice:

 - Fewer claim denials and payment delays: proper documentation means your claims will be more accurate and easier for payers to process.
 While experts concede that the beginning will be tough, as everyone adjusts to the new system, they are confident that the number of pending claims and overall denials will soon decrease.

 - Clearer patient diagnoses: the greater specificity of the ICD-10 codes enables you to be more exact in how you diagnose your patients.
 Being able to indicate factors such as laterality, circumstances, symptoms, and more with a just a few codes makes the condition much easier to identify and report.